UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 **Cross Domain Security Zone (CDSZ)**&nbsp;&nbsp;A UKCloud IaaS service that provides the ability to securely transfer data between our Assured OFFICIAL and Elevated OFFICIAL security domains using The Walled Garden and our Secure Remote Access service.

-**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN (Protected) and RLI where appropriate.
+**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN (Protected) and MCN where appropriate.

 **Good Practice Guide 13 (GPG13)**&nbsp;&nbsp;A set of controls covering protective monitoring, such as event log management and intrusion detection and prevention systems, required to prevent accidental or malicious data loss.
 Also referred to as Protective Monitoring Controls (PMCs).